bayusCodings/globalgeostat/README.md

 The global stats service retrieves geographical and currency conversion information for various countries.

-The following components and tools are used in this API:
+The following components and tools are used in this service:

 - [Java](https://www.java.com/)
 - [Spring Boot](https://spring.io/projects/spring-boot/)